-Our expense growth of 7% in 2004 missed our objective of growing expenses at a lower rate than revenues (which were up only 4%).
+Our expense growth of 8% in 2004 missed our objective of growing expenses at a lower rate than revenues (which were up only 2%).
 In light of this disappointing performance, we took strong action in the fourth quarter to become more efficient and cost-effective.
 As part of the Client First Initiative, we are streamlining our organizational structure, resources and processes for faster decision-making, quicker implementation and better productivity.
 We are realigning to focus more effectively on our distinct client groups in Canada, the U.S. and internationally, and are integrating all our systems and operating capabilities in a global technology and operations group.
-We believe the Client First Initiative will allow us to control our costs more aggressively.
+We believe the Client First Initiative will allow us to control our costs more aggressively and, consequently, we have set a new expense growth objective for 2005 of less than 3%, compared to a revenue growth objective of 6-8%.

-The business realignment charges of the fourth quarter are discussed on page 25A in the Financial overview section.
+The business realignment charges of the fourth quarter are discussed on page 25 in the Financial overview section.